izabellaLW/CTF-writeups/DownUnderCTF '23/osint/Bridget's Back!.md

 # Solution

 ## Assumed Knowledge
-The red bridge is an iconic landmark of San Franciso — _The Golden Gate Bridge_.
+The red bridge is an iconic landmark of San Francisco — _The Golden Gate Bridge_.

 ## Steps
 1. From the aforementioned deduction, I used Google Maps to determine the photograph's location based on the incoming and outgoing traffic.
 I determined that it was taken on the northern side of GGB.